 I get loads of questions from readers every week about how to improve their photography.
 Because I’m not a “photographer”, I can’t give you too much advice around technical skill, but when I need to know how to shoot the night sky, or how to change a specific setting on my camera, I use one of the thousands of helpful tutorials online.
+Reading some photography tips can be very useful for anyone who wants to improve their skills in this department.
 I do have some tips though, that have helped me take my personal and blog photography to a more professional level.
 Here are my tips for taking your photography to the next level (including a secret weapon: Lightroom Presets)

 Taking Your Photography to the Next Level

 - Shoot more than one picture.
 Give yourself some options.
 Sometimes the light can change in a second, or the person you’re photographing moves from posing to smiling their natural smile.
 These are the moments you really want to capture.
 If you’re getting someone (like a friend or your boyfriend) to take a picture of you, ask them to just keep taking, while you move around, turn your face, touch your hair etc. Don’t be shy!
 I normally hand my camera over and say “shoot ten images with about half a second between each one”.
 I’ll almost always find a useable option.

 - Try using a real camera.
 Cellphone photos can be really spectacular, but if you really want to start experimenting with photography, it’s worth investing and getting yourself a real camera.
 I started shooting on a Canon 700D, then moved on to a Fujifilm X-T10, which is what I use now.
 Shooting in RAW means that your camera is taking in all the info available, instead of using its own settings to determine colour, light etc and create a JPEG image.
 This will allow you to do a lot more with your images when you’re editing them later.